one-aalam/microcosm/README.md

 _You'll find the services available on their respective ports.
 Visit the respective ports and see `em in action._

+> `lerna` suppresses log output of npm scripts by defualt.
+To allow for that, run the above script with `--stream` flag

 ## Lerna Quick-Reference
 Since most of the `micros` will share some common characterstics and behavior, Lerna is levaraged to manage community and cross-micro depenedencies so that it's DRY and less boring DX for ya!